Stabilizing a Queue Subject to Action-Dependent Server Performance: Introduction

-In closely related studies, Savla and Frazzoli \cite{SavlaFrazz10, savla2012dynamical} investigated the problem of designing a task release control policy.
+In closely related studies, Savla and Frazzoli \cite{Savla2010Maximally-stabi, Savla2012A-Dynamical-Que} investigated the problem of designing a task release control policy.
 They assumed periodic task arrivals and modeled the dynamics of server utilization, which determines the service time of the server, using a differential equation; the server utilization increases when the server is busy and decreases when it is idle.
-They showed that, when all tasks bring identical workload, a policy that allows a new task to be released to the server only when its utilization is below a suitably chosen threshold, is maximally stabilizing \cite[Theorems III.1 and III.2]{savla2012dynamical}.
-In addition, somewhat surprisingly, they proved that when task workloads are modeled using independent and identically distributed (i.i.d.) random variables, the maximum achievable throughput increases compared to the homogeneous workload cases. \\ {\bf Paper Structure:} A stochastic discrete-time model is described in Section~ \ref{sec:ProbFormModel}.
+They showed that, when all tasks bring identical workload, a policy that allows a new task to be released to the server only when its utilization is below a suitably chosen threshold, is maximally stabilizing \cite[Theorems III.1 and III.2]{Savla2012A-Dynamical-Que}.
+Moreover, they proved that when task workloads are modeled using independent and identically distributed random variables, the maximum achievable throughput increases compared to the homogeneous workload cases.

+We note that existing results in the literature (e.g., \cite{Baccelli94}) may be used to prove Theorem~\ref{thm:sufficiency}.
+However, we elect to provide a more direct proof in the paper for two reasons: first, a self-contained proof eliminates the need to introduce additional setup and notation to make use of existing results and, in our opinion, improves readability.
+Second, we believe that our approach and reported auxiliary results in the proof can be used more readily in extending the results of this paper.
+Finally, to the best of our knowledge, the more notable result in Theorem~\ref{thm:necessity} does not follow from any existing results in the literature.

+{\bf Paper Structure:} A stochastic discrete-time model is described in Section~\ref{sec:ProbFormModel}.
 In it we also introduce notation, key concepts and propose a Markov Decision Process (MDP) framework that is amenable to performance analysis and optimization.
-Our main results are discussed in Section~ \ref{sec:Mainresults}, while Section~\ref{Sec:auxiliaryMDP} describes an auxiliary MDP that is central to our analysis.
+Our main results are discussed in Section~\ref{sec:Mainresults}, and Section~\ref{Sec:auxiliaryMDP} describes an auxiliary MDP that is central to our analysis.
 The proofs of our results are presented in Section~\ref{SectionMainProofs}, and Section~\ref{sec:Conclusion} provides concluding remarks.